-- DIY Race Series: host a 5k, Fun Run, Etc.

-- Special Occasions

-- Create Your Own Event: have an idea?
-PPMD will guide you and give you all the tools!
+- DIY Race Series: Host a 5k, fun run, etc. - Special Occasions: Fundraising in honor of your birthday, a wedding, or another special moment in your life. - Create Your Own Event: Golf outings, garage sales, basket raffles-from small-scale to large-scale events, PPMD will guide you and give you all the tools for success!

-Attend a Coach to Cure MD Game
+Attend a Coach To Cure MD Game

 PPMD has partnered with the American Football Coaches Association (AFCA), a professional organization for over 10,000 college football coaches and staff, to produce the largest national charity devoted exclusively to Duchenne.
-The goals of Coach to Cure MD are to raise awareness and money for Duchenne and finding a cure.
+The goals of Coach To Cure MD are to raise awareness and money for Duchenne and finding a cure.

-On one football Saturday of each season, AFCA coaches nationwide wear armbands during a game, and mention Coach to Cure MD during on and off-field interviews.
+On the last Saturday in September, AFCA coaches nationwide wear patches during a game, and mention Coach To Cure MD during on and off-field interviews.
 We encourage families to attend games in their area, as well as host tailgating parties.
 Sign up to represent PPMD at coachtocuremd.org and help us #TackleDuchenne.